yuvrajsinghbhati01/GateAuth/README.md

 # GateAuth
-Itis a digital platform for managing hostel exit passes, where students can submit permission requests which will be authenticated by parental approval.
+It is a digital platform for managing hostel exit passes, where students can submit permission requests which will be authenticated by parental approval.
 The system stores, organizes all data and maintain record of the data.